AdvPrefix: An Objective for Nuanced LLM Jailbreaks: Limitations of Original Objective

 \textbf{Oracle objective.} Our ultimate goal is to find an attack prompt $\theta\in\gV^{*}$ that maximizes the likelihood of the victim LLM generating \textit{any} response in $\gY_x$:

-where the sum represents such likelihood.
-Note that the log-sum-probability form in this objective differs from the sum-log-probability form seen in multi-prompt (universal) jailbreaking, supervised finetuning, or model distillation.
-While this oracle objective precisely specifies all desired attack prompts and the model behaviors $p(y\mid \theta)$ they parameterize, it is impractical to use because $\gY_x$ typically contains combinatorially many responses, making the computation of the objective value costly.
+where the sum represents this likelihood.
+This log-sum-probability form (distinct from sum-log-probability in other contexts like multi-prompt universal jailbreaking) precisely specifies all desired attack prompts and the model behaviors $p(y\mid \theta)$ they parameterize, but is prohibitively costly to compute as $\gY_x$ is typically vast.

-\textbf{Prefix-forcing objective.} This objective aims to find an attack prompt that maximizes the likelihood of the victim LLM generating a specific prefix $y_p\in\gV^*$:
+\textbf{Prefix-forcing objective.} This common objective aims to find $\theta$ that maximizes the likelihood of generating a specific prefix $y_p\in\gV^*$:

-It essentially maximizes the likelihood of the victim LLM generating any (full) response that starts with the prefix, as seen from the fact that $p(y_p \mid \theta) = \sum_{ y_c\in\gV^* } p(y_p \oplus y_c \mid \theta)$.
-Since these responses include jailbroken responses in $\gY_x$, this objective serves as a surrogate for eliciting them, making it less overconstrained than eliciting a specific (full) response.
-However, responses starting with the prefix also encompass non-jailbroken ones, such as incomplete or unfaithful responses, which can be exploited to optimize this objective, leading to misspecification or ``objective hacking'' \citep{amodei2016concrete} that we will show later.
+This is equivalent to maximizing the likelihood of any full response starting with $y_p$, since $p(y_p \mid \theta) = \sum_{y_c \in \gV^*} p(y_p \oplus y_c \mid \theta)$.
+As such responses include those in $\gY_x$, this serves as a surrogate for eliciting harmful responses, less overconstrained than eliciting a specific full response.
+However, by also encompassing non-jailbroken responses (e.g., incomplete, unfaithful), it is prone to misspecification or objective hacking \citep{amodei2016concrete}, as we show next.